Beyond the Welcome Sign: Tailoring Immigrant Services for Success

 This webinar is part of a series highlighting the work of recent LJ Movers & Shakers and is hosted in collaboration with Library Journal.

-Presented by: Will Chan, Economic Programs Manager, City and County of Denver, (recent Program Administrator, New Americans Project, Denver Public Library), and 2016 Mover & Shaker; and Sophie Maier, Immigrant Services Librarian, Louisville Free Public Library, and 2017 Mover & Shaker.
+Presented by: Will Chan, Director of Economic Mobility for North Denver Cornerstone Collaborative and the National Western Center, City and County of Denver, and 2016 Mover & Shaker; Jamie Torres, Deputy Director of Human Rights and Community Partnerships and the Director of Immigrant and Refugee Affairs, City and County of Denver; and Sophie Maier, Immigrant Services Librarian, Louisville Free Public Library, and 2017 Mover & Shaker.

 - 2016 Library Journal Movers & Shakers

 - Will Chan's 2016 Mover & Shaker feature

 - Sophie Maier's 2016 Mover & Shaker feature

 - Other webinars in the Movers & Shakers series:

 - Interactive Map: Eligible-To-Naturalize Populations in the U.S.